SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 Ask it anything in plain English, it queries live data, retrieves relevant domain knowledge, and responds with structured, specific, actionable recommendations.

 No dashboards.
-No filters.
-No clutter.
-Just ask, and get the answer you actually need.

 No noise.
 No information overload.
-Just decisions.
+Just ask, and get the answer you actually need.

 ---